Alice in Wonderland (1933 film): Plot

-Alice (Charlotte Henry) and Dinah live peacefully in their home, until chasing a White Rabbit into a hole.
+Alice and Dinah live peacefully in their home, until chasing a White Rabbit into a hole.
 Falling in, Alice is transported to various doors.
 She drinks a bottle that reads "Drink Me, Not Poison", which makes her grow big.
 Her tears flood the room while weeping.
 She eats a cookie and turns tiny.
 Swimming in her tears, she meets a couple of odd men named Tweedle Dee and Tweedle Dum.
 She encounters a tea party, where the Mad Hatter and March Hare live.
 She meets the Cheshire Cat, then she meets Humpty Dumpty, who tells her what an unbirthday is.
 She leaves and meets a caterpillar and changes size again.
 Alice returns to her normal size and runs away from the caterpillar and meets the Queen of Hearts.
 They play croquet by grabbing a flamingo by the neck.
 Alice is welcomed to a castle, realizing that she is Queen or Princess of the land.
-The people of Wonderland start to go crazy.
-Alice gets choked by the Queen, wakes up in her room, and lives happily ever after.
+The people of Wonderland start to go crazy and gang up on Alice by running towards her.
+Then, Alice gets choked by the Queen but wakes up in the drawing room, relieved that it was only a dream.